robertrau/piflySetupScript/README.md

 **Installed Software**

-    Inserted USB FLASH Drives are now writable Pushbutton Shutdown on GPIO26 (pin 37)
-    Release of serial ports for SSH and Bluetooth, high speed serial needed for 50Hz update GPS nbfm - Narrow Band FM Transmitter, doesn't work on NOOBS 1.92 and later rpitx - Multimode FM Transmitter
+    Inserted USB FLASH Drives are now writable Pushbutton Shutdown on GPIO26 (pin 37) for push button SW1 on the PiFly board Release of serial ports for SSH and Bluetooth, high speed serial needed for 50Hz update GPS nbfm - Narrow Band FM Transmitter, doesn't work on NOOBS 1.92 and later rpitx - Multimode FM Transmitter